-TOWN OF ADDISON, TEXAS GENERAL OBLIGATION BONDS SERIES 2013A (AMT)
+[Date] TOWN OF ADDISON, TEXAS GENERAL OBLIGATION REFUNDING BONDS SERIES 2014 (AMT)

-WE HAVE represented the Town of Addison, Texas (the "Town"), as its Bond Counsel in connection with an issue of bonds (the "Bonds") described as follows:
+WE HAVE represented the Town of Addison, Texas (the "Town"), as its bond counsel in connection with an issue of bonds (the "Bonds") described as follows:

-TOWN OF ADDISON, TEXAS, GENERAL OBLIGATION, SERIES 2013A (AMT), dated July 15, 2013, issued in the principal amount of \$1,875,000.
+TOWN OF ADDISON, TEXAS, GENERAL OBLIGATION REFUNDING BONDS, SERIES 2014 (AMT), dated February 15, 2014, issued in the principal amount of \$2,145,000.

-The Bonds mature and bear interest, are subject to redemption prior to maturity, and may be transferred and exchanged as set out in the Bonds and in the ordinance adopted by the City Council of the Town authorizing their issuance (the "Ordinance").
+The Bonds mature and bear interest and may be transferred and exchanged as set out in the Bonds and in the ordinance adopted by the City Council of the Town authorizing their issuance (the "Ordinance").
+The Bonds are not subject to redemption prior to maturity.

-WE HAVE represented the Town as its Bond Counsel for the sole purpose of rendering an opinion with respect to the legality and validity of the Bonds under the Constitution and laws of the State of Texas and with respect to the exclusion of interest on the Bonds from gross income for federal income tax purposes.
+WE HAVE represented the Town as its bond counsel for the sole purpose of rendering an opinion with respect to the legality and validity of the Bonds under the Constitution and laws of the State of Texas and with respect to the exclusion of interest on the Bonds from gross income for federal income tax purposes.
 We have not investigated or verified original proceedings, records, data or other material, but have relied solely upon the transcript of proceedings described in the following paragraph.
 We have not assumed any responsibility with respect to the financial condition or capabilities of the Town or the disclosure thereof in connection with the sale of the Bonds.
 Our role in connection with the Town's Official Statement prepared for use in connection with the sale of the Bonds has been limited as described therein.

-IN OUR CAPACITY as Bond Counsel, we have participated in the preparation of and have examined a transcript of certified proceedings pertaining to the Bonds, on which we have relied in giving our opinion.
-The transcript contains certified copies of certain proceedings of the Town and customary certificates of officers, agents and representatives of the Town and other public officials and other certified showings relating to the authorization and issuance of the Bonds.
-We have further examined such applicable provisions of the Internal Revenue Code of

-1986, as amended (the "Code"), court decisions, Treasury Regulations, and published rulings of the Internal Revenue Service (the "Service") as we have deemed relevant.
+IN OUR CAPACITY as bond counsel, we have participated in the preparation of and have examined a transcript of certified proceedings pertaining to the Bonds on which we have relied in giving our opinion.
+The transcript contains certified copies of certain proceedings of the Town, a sufficiency certificate (the "Sufficiency Certificate") of First Southwest Company, the Town's financial advisor, verifying the sufficiency of the deposit made with the paying agent (the "Paying Agent") for the outstanding obligations of the Town being refunded (the "Refunded Obligations") and customary certificates of officers, agents and representatives of the Town and other public officials and other certified showings relating to the authorization and issuance of the Bonds.
+We have further examined such applicable provisions of the Internal Revenue Code of 1986, as amended (the "Code"), court decisions, Treasury Regulations, and published rulings of the Internal Revenue Service (the "Service") as we have deemed relevant.
 We have also examined executed Bond No. 1 of this issue.